 Trail camera regulations

-This page explains the hunting-related trail camera and night-vision device regulations that will be in effect in Utah in 2022.
-(See administrative rules R657-5-7, R657-33-9 and R657-10-9 for the exact regulations.)
+This page explains Utah's trail camera and night-vision device regulations that are currently in effect.
+(See Utah code § 23A-5-307 and administrative rules R657-5-7, R657-33-9 and R657-10-9 for the exact regulations.)
 This page will be updated with additional questions and answers, as needed, in the weeks and months to come.

 What are the trail camera regulations in Utah?

-Can I still use my trail camera from July 31 to Dec.
+Can I still use my trail camera on public land from July 31 to Dec.
 31 if I'm not hunting big game?

 Are these seasonal trail camera restrictions just for public land?